Legal witnessing

 Witnessing and notarization for documents that protect your future.

 Wills, trusts, powers of attorney, and healthcare directives often require both a notary and impartial witnesses.
-NotarySeal provides both — with notaries who understand state-specific witness requirements and can supply independent witnesses when you need them.
+NotaSealPros provides both — with notaries who understand state-specific witness requirements and can supply independent witnesses when you need them.

 Both